-Dr Randa Grob-Zakhary, M.D., PhD, is the Founding Partner and CEO of Education.org (EO).
-Motivated by training in medicine and neuroscience, she moved into global education to contribute to reducing the gap between knowledge and practice and has worked closely with ministries of education and other system leaders.
+Dr Randa Grob-Zakhary, M.D., PhD, is the Founder and CEO of Education.org (EO).
+Motivated by training in medicine and neuroscience, she moved into global education to contribute to reducing the gap between knowledge and practice and has worked closely with ministries of education and other education leaders.
 She is a former Board Member with the Global Partnership for Education, and the former Chair of its Strategy and Impact Committee.
-Prior roles include: CEO, LEGO Foundation; Global Head of Education, Porticus; High-Level Working Group OECD Education 2030; Senior Fellow, Brookings Institute, and, McKinsey Management Consultant in Health Care.
-Dr Randa Grob-Zakhary holds a M.D. and PhD in medicine & neuroscience from Johns Hopkins University (USA).
+Prior roles include: CEO, LEGO Foundation; Global Head of Education, Porticus; High-Level Working Group OECD Education 2030; Senior Fellow, Brookings Institute; Management Consultant, McKinsey.
+Dr Randa Grob-Zakhary holds an M.D. and PhD in neuroscience from Johns Hopkins University (USA).

 Dr Suzanne Grant Lewis is Chair of Education Science and Policy of Education.org.
 She provides strategic and technical guidance into global and country programme design and implementation, helps to build critical partnerships and participates in further building of EO’s technical team.
 She has extensive experience in improving educational opportunities in the developing world, particularly in education policy and planning in Africa.
 Prior roles include: Director of the International Institute for Education Planning (IIEP-UNESCO), co-founder of the International Education Funders Group (IEFG), Director of the Partnership for Higher Education in Africa and Harvard University faculty member (1997-2006).
 Dr Grant Lewis pursued graduate studies at the Kenyatta University (Kenya) and holds a PhD in International Development Education from Stanford University (USA).